-A numeric data description entry whose PICTURE character-string contains the character S, but to which no optional SIGN clause applies, has an operational sign whose representation depends on the setting of the S (Separate Sign) Compile Command Option:
+A numeric data description entry whose PICTURE character-string contains the character S, but to which no optional SIGN clause applies, has an operational sign whose representation depends on the presence of the optional NUMERIC SIGN clause in the Special-Names paragraph.
+If the NUMERIC SIGN clause is specified in the Special-Names paragraph, the operational sign representation is as if the corresponding SIGN clause had been specified in the data description entry.
+If the NUMERIC SIGN clause is not specified in the Special-Names paragraph, the operational sign representation depends on the setting of the S (Separate Sign) Compile Command Option: